ScottDavis08/techstars_chosenFood/architecture.md

-# Food Bank Recipe Matcher - Architecture
+# Foodback Loop - Architecture

 ## Overview
 A Next.js application that helps food bank customers discover recipes based on available inventory and their dietary preferences, with a points-based allocation system for fair distribution.